Racial and Ethnic Disparities in Human Services Analysis Execution Project

 1. Racial and ethnic differences in the level of underlying financial need for TANF cash assistance,

-2. The stringency of TANF policies that people of different race and ethnicities face based on where they live, and
+2. The stringency of TANF policies and benefits that people of different race and ethnicities face based on where they live, and

 3. The use of a multivariate approach to better understand racial and ethnic differences in TANF participation rates among eligible families.